-7.2.1 Ground cover and vegetation
+7.2.1 Groundcover and vegetation

-The farm (220.49 ha) is situated entirely on historical Soweto Highveld Grassland.
-The majority of this (184.64 ha, 84%) including the preferred site location (7.83 ha) has been completely transformed by cultivation of crops.
-Only 16% of the farm still contain the original vegetation type, with 2.24 ha (1%) classified as Optimal Critical Biodiversity Area (CBA) and 33.61 ha (15%) classified as Other Natural Areas.
+The farm (258.07 ha) is situated mostely on historical Soweto Highveld Grassland with a section of Grootpan in the northeastern corner located on Eastern Temperate Freshwater Wetlands.
+The majority of the farm (180.94 ha, 70%), including the proposed site (7.83 ha) has been completely transformed by cultivation of crops.
+The remainder of the farm still contain the original vegetation type, with 19.06 ha (7%) classified as Optimal Critical Biodiversity Area (CBA) and 58.07 ha (23%) classified as Other Natural Areas.

 Soweto Highveld Grassland is ranked as "Endangered" in terms of conservation status and forms part of the Mesic Highveld Grassland Bioregion in the Grassland Biome.
 It covers an area of 14 513.32 km2, mainly in Mpumalanga and Gauteng Provinces and to a very small extent also in the Free State and North-West Provinces.
 It occurs in a broad band roughly delimited by the N17 road between Ermelo and Johannesburg in the north, Perdekop in the southeast and the Vaal River (border with the Free State) in the south.
 It extends further westwards along the southern edge of the Johannesburg Dome (including part of Soweto) as far as the vicinity of Randfontein.
 In southern Gauteng it includes the surrounds of Vanderbijlpark and Vereeniging as well as Sasolburg in the northern Free State.
 It occurs at an altitude between 1 420 and 1 760 mamsl.
 It is rated Endangered with 52.7% remaining and a conservation target of 24%.
 It is currently hardly protected with only a handful of patches (0.2%) statutorily conserved in Waldrift, Krugersdorp, Leeuwkuil, Suikerbosrand and Rolfe's Pan Nature Reserves; or privately conserved in Johanna Jacobs, Tweefontein, Gert Jacobs, Nikolaas and Avalon Nature Reserves and Heidelberg Natural Heritage Site.
 Almost half of the area already transformed by cultivation, urban sprawl, mining and building of road infrastructure.
-Some areas have been flooded by dams including the Grootdraai, Leeukuil,

-Trichardtsfontein, Vaal and Willem Brummer dams.
+Some areas have been flooded by dams including the Grootdraai, Leeukuil, Trichardtsfontein, Vaal and Willem Brummer dams.
 Erosion is generally very low (93%).
-The proposed site will not have an impact on this vegetation type